-

 are commonly referred to as Thiele-Small parameters.

-The coupling of a port or duct to
+port or duct to

-the air inside the enclosure allows the subwoofer system to take advantage
+the air inside the enclosure allows the subwoofer system to take

 of the work being done by the rear of the woofer cone to reinforce the

 low-frequency response.
-The resonant characteristics of the column of air
+The resonant characteristics of the column of

 in a port, when installed in a given box, are adjusted by altering its